brandonjackson/global-dialogues/analysis_output/GD4/research/GD4_key_findings_summary.md

 - The one exception: Females are more likely to "vent" to AI (28.6% vs 22.1% males, p=0.02)
 - Daily emotional support usage nearly identical: Males 43.5%, Females 42.0%

-**Why This Matters:** AI appears to provide a **gender-neutral space for emotional expression** where traditional social pressures about masculinity and emotional vulnerability are reduced.
-Both genders find equal value in AI's non-judgmental, always-available emotional support.
+**Why This Matters:** These findings **directly challenge stereotypes about emotional expression**.
+The nearly identical usage rates (45-46%) suggest AI may provide a **gender-neutral space for emotional expression** where traditional social pressures about masculinity and emotional vulnerability are reduced.
+The fact that males are just as likely to seek AI emotional support contradicts assumptions about male emotional reticence, suggesting that when given a non-judgmental, always-available outlet, both genders find equal value.

 ### 2.3 The Self-Reflection Connection